 Any kind of traveler, a spoiled one or traveling on a shoestring, they can always have the right accommodation, from luxury resorts to budget hostels, to spend their holiday without regrets here.

 The sand beaches offer various colors to choose from: white, pink, yellow, grey, and even black!
-Such wealth of coastal delights has helped the Philippines earned its name.
+Such a wealth of coastal delights has helped the Philippines earn its name.
 After all, who doesn't love a sunny getaway with an average temperature of 27°C?
 No, Edward Cullen from Twilight doesn't count.

-While soaking up the sun on beach seems a good idea, the water is inviting too.
-As Asia's dive capital, the Philippines offers plenty underwater activities, from cliff diving off Ariel's Point in Boracay to swimming alongside whale shark in Dumaguette, you can have it all here.
+While soaking up the sun on the beach seems a good idea, the water is inviting too.
+As Asia's dive capital, the Philippines offers plenty of underwater activities, from cliff diving off Ariel's Point in Boracay to swimming alongside a whale shark in Dumaguete, you can have it all here.

-The water also caters to extreme water sports buffs who will be thrilled to see so many options of surfing, kite boarding, rafting and kayaking.
+The water also caters to extreme water sports buffs who will be thrilled to see so many options for surfing, kiteboarding, rafting, and kayaking.
 In a word, you won't get bored in the vast aqua playground.

-Unlike Phuket or Malaysia, the Philippines has well proved itself by offering more than beautiful islands to demanding travelers: some of the most amazing natural phenomenon in the world.
+Unlike Phuket or Malaysia, the Philippines has well proved itself by offering more than beautiful islands to demanding travelers: some of the most amazing natural phenomena in the world.

 What comes to my mind first is the Chocolate Hills, a weird geological formation that consists of 1,776 grassy hills dotting the vast area.
 There is nothing like this elsewhere.
 I wonder if Hershey Kisses borrowed any idea from these coned hillocks.
 Anyway, the view has made us love chocolate more.

 The people.
-The Philippines is blessed with super-friendly people who are always happy to show the humble, cherry nature to everyone, including strangers!
-Even Barack Obama once spoke highly of the Filipino people for their warm hospitality in a visit.
+The Philippines is blessed with super-friendly people who are always happy to show their humble, cherry nature to everyone, including strangers!
+Even Barack Obama once spoke highly of the Filipino people for their warm hospitality during a visit.

-I wasn't worry too much about scams when traveling in the Philippines.
-Not that I went in a private tour, but because the feeling of likely to be scammed didn't exist at all.
+I wasn't worrying too much about scams when traveling in the Philippines.
+Not that I went on a private tour, but because the feeling of being likely to be scammed didn't exist at all.
 During travel, never hesitate to reach out to a local when you need help, and it turns out they are exceptionally helpful.
 It's my firm belief that with fewer pricks on the road, the more fun you will have.

-If you love animals, specially those small, maybe the rarest ones - good, the fun doesn't end.
-One of the most famous inhabitants in the Philippines is Tarsier, the world's smallest primate that melts every visitor with its 12cm-long tiny body and two shinning big eyes.
+If you love animals, especially those small, maybe the rarest ones - good, the fun doesn't end.
+One of the most famous inhabitants in the Philippines is Tarsier, the world's smallest primate that melts every visitor with its 12cm-long tiny body and two shining big eyes.

 Some of the Philippines' cities give you a feel of the West.
-That's because the country was under the rule of Spain and America at different eras, thus becoming an architecture melting pot.
+That's because the country was under the rule of Spain and America in different eras, thus becoming an architecture melting pot.

 You can easily track the history of the commonly practiced Catholicism via a visit to the oldest the 400-year-old San Agustin Church in Manila.

-It's almost impossible to skip the country's colorful festivals (AKA fiestas), when the fun needs to go to another level.
-The Filipino people celebrate everything from God, rice, flower to mask.
+It's almost impossible to skip the country's colorful festivals (AKA fiestas) when the fun needs to go to another level.
+The Filipino people celebrate everything from God, rice, and flowers to masks.
 Technically, there is at least one fiesta going on any day throughout the year, both local and foreign tourists are warmly invited to join the festivity.